 You cannot control how tall you are.

-You cannot control how others think of you.
+And you absolutely cannot control how others think of you.

 But you can always control how hard you work.
 When you do not work hard the only person to blame is the man or woman in the mirror.

-If you truly want to change your body then inconsistently winging it at the gym through a couple lame workouts each week will not do it.
+If you truly want to change your body then inconsistently winging it at the gym through a couple of lame workouts each week will not do it.

 You will have to do all of the things that nobody including you wants to do as no one else is going to make your business a success except you.

-You have to use your failures as motivation to come back and dominate your competition.
+You have to use your failures as motivation to work harder and to come back and dominate your competition.

 Leave a comment below on a situation in the gym, in sports, or even in life that you have faced and overcome it with consistent, hard work.